Vivaldi Residences Cubao: History

 Before the construction of the project was established, the tower formerly sits on the former Ocean Theater, an old movie theater which opened in the area in the 1970s, and was closed in the 1990s, due to rising competition from malls, equipped with movie theaters and additional retail stores within Metro Manila.
 The theater was eventually auctioned for ownership in 2008, at a price tag of ₱58 million, with many companies bidding for the ownership of the property.
-The companies involved in the bidding for the property are SM Prime, the Araneta Group, First View Corp., and Eurotel.
+The companies involved in the bidding for the property are SM Prime, First View Corp., and Eurotel.
 On November 18, 2008, Eurotel won the sale for the property, offering ₱91.8 million, after Then-Mayor Feliciano Belmonte Jr. and other Quezon City officials voted on the company's bet, beating SM Prime's ₱80 million and First View's ₱110 million bets, while the Araneta Group remains as the project's landlord, as the project sits within the vicinity of the Araneta City.

 The Ocean Theater was demolished in 2009 to give way for the high-rise project, while the project broke ground in October 2011, before topping off in October 2014.
 On May 29, 2015, the tower's crane hook snagged off, and hit the tower's rooftop, while four construction workers secured the crane hook, to avoid it from falling to the ground, and cause casualties.
 Due to the incident, the tower's construction was delayed to its planned original opening in December 2015, but was subsequently completed in July 2016, as tenants and residents began occupying the building.

-Architecture and Design
+Architecture and design

-The building was inspired by European architecture with urban cosmopolitan tastes in a transit-oriented development.
+The building was inspired by European architecture with urban cosmopolitan tastes in a transit-oriented development due to the tower's close proximity to key transport networks.
 The tower was designed by a team led by Arturo R. Matubang, along with R.I.M.A.
-Partners and Co., while Rogelio I. Menguito is the project's Structural Designer.
+Partners and Co., while Rogelio I. Menguito of JDMenguito Builders is the project's Structural Designer.
 The company also tapped IIIDEAS Furniture & Furnishing Trading of Jean Paul De La Rosa was involved in the interior design of the building.
+Oscar S, Roque & Associates serves as the tower's mechanical and fire safety engineering firm, while Covelite Construction & Design Services is the project's electrical design engineering firm, and TJP Design Konsult was in charge of the project's plumbing and sanitary design.

 The structure was first to be issued a Green Building Certificate by the Quezon City local government, as the tower features energy-efficient and water-saving systems.
 The tower is also the only condominium in the Philippines as of September 2014 with a cantilevered pool situated in its topmost floor.
 The building also houses Eurotel on its first floors, which opened in October 2016.